spdx-github/IndustriesOfEnceladus/README.md

  - Nakamura Big MT: somewhat bulky ore preprocessor, does the same thing as the RP-25 but faster and less efficient, increases MPU mineral efficiency though
  - THI Mineral Tank Module: bulky storage module that increases mineral hold space and behaves kind of like an ore preprocessor since it's warm
  - SSE Voyager Fabricator: literally just the Voyager RSLS Fabrication Plant but without the mineral processor
+ - RMS-PAL: a much better fabricator that produces at a faster rate than both the fabricator MPU and aux module combined

 ### Mineral Hold Kits
  - Both amorphic and divided holds are supported